-- Under Directive 2006/116/EC of the European Parliament and of the Council1, the term of (1) protection for performers and producers of phonograms is 50 years. - (2) In the case of performers this period starts with the performance or, when the fixation of the performance is lawfully published or lawfully communicated to the public within 50 years after the performance is made, with the first such publication or the first such communication to the public, whichever is the earliest. - (3) For phonogram producers the period starts with the fixation of the phonogram or its lawful publication within 50 years after fixation, or, if it is not so published, its lawful communication to the public within 50 years after fixation. - (4) The socially recognised importance of the creative contribution of performers should be reflected in a level of protection that acknowledges their creative and artistic contribution.
+- (1) Under Directive 2006/116/EC of the European Parliament and of the Council of 12 December 2006 on the term of protection of copyright and certain related rights3, the term of protection for performers and producers of phonograms is 50 years. - (2) In the case of performers this period starts with the performance or, when the fixation of their performance is published or communicated to the public within 50 years after the performance is made, with the first such publication or the first such communication to the public, whichever is the earliest.

+Opinion of 14 January 2009 (not yet published in the OJ).